-E. Effective July 1, 2013:
+E. Effective July 1, 2022:

 - 1. The Employer shall not issue a Disciplinary Action Recommendation (DAR) against an employee, later than one hundred twenty (120) calendar days after the occurrence of the event(s) giving rise to the investigation and/or DAR or when such event(s) should reasonably have been known to the Department. - 2.
 An administrative hearing, as described below shall be held within sixty (60) calendar days of the timely receipt of a DAR.
-This timeframe may be extended by the mutual agreement of the parties and/or by direction of the Hearing Chair. - 3.
+This timeframe may be extended by the mutual agreement of the parties and/or by direction of the Hearing Chair, but when the Hearing Chair exercises discretion to extend the timelines, he/she shall provide a written explanation. - 3.
 The Administrative Hearing Board shall send/deliver a copy of its written decision and recommendation to the Director and the officer and PGCOA within fifteen (15) calendar days of the hearing as described in Section G.9. below. - F. Upon completion of the investigation and not less than thirty (30) calendar days prior to any hearing, the officer under investigation, and his/her representative or counsel, shall be provided with the following: - 1.
 A disciplinary notice containing all charges and specifications which states that the officer is entitled to a hearing on the charges and specifications by a hearing board as well as the time and place of the hearing. - 2.
 A list of witnesses to be called by the Department at the hearing. - 3.
 A copy of any statements and documentary evidence along with any exculpatory information in the possession of the Department to be used for the sole purpose of defending the officer, but not including the identity of confidential sources, or the report of investigation. - 4.
-Any Officer that is under investigation by the Office of Professional Responsibility

-Division and Legal Affairs in the Department that receives notice of any sustained charges is entitled to a copy of the Confidential Disciplinary packet after Notice of Intent and prior to any decision being made as to any discipline to be administered by the Department, "but excluding the identity of any confidential sources and recommendations as to charges, disposition or punishment."
+Any Officer that is under investigation by the Office of Professional Responsibility Division and Legal Affairs in the Department that receives notice of any sustained charges is entitled to a copy of the Confidential Disciplinary packet after Notice of Intent and prior to any decision being made as to any discipline to be administered by the Department, "but excluding the identity of any confidential sources and recommendations as to charges, disposition or punishment."